trabilitaet/podracer/README.md

 Codebase for semester thesis on controlling a hovercraft style simulated racing bot.
 See [coders strike back website](https://www.codingame.com/ide/puzzle/coders-strike-back)

+# how to use
+1. check out branch of controller to try (e.g. git checkout controller_A)
+2. run the demo from a commandline or an IDE: python csb.py
+3. look at commandline outputs, animation or logfiles for results

 # contents
 ## Referee.java
 Reference judge implementation provided by codeingame developers.